wedding party cheers on the bride and groom during grand entrance at wedding reception in Vail CO

 Getting Ready

-I always arrive early (around 30 minutes) to avoid any potential traffic delays as well as reducing stress.
+I always arrive early (around 30 minutes) to avoid any potential traffic delays as well as reducing stress for myself.
 If I’m starting at the venue then I make it a point to walk around and plan my spots for taking family formals.

-During bridal prep, I start by saying hello and making small talk as I get my gear ready.
-I typically don’t photograph a ton of detail photos like flat lays (jewelry and shoes laid out on a table or something flat) or the dress hanging in a tree but if it’s placed somewhere nicely by the bridesmaids than I’m happy to document it.
-Instead, I prefer to use this time to photograph moments of the bridesmaids hanging out together along with any family members.
-I like to capture that excitement and nervous energy before the ceremony.
-It’s the last time the bride will be single so I want to document her experience leading up the big moment of saying I do.
+During bridal prep, I start by taking wide angle shots to set the scene and to slowly warm up the bridesmaids or groomsmen that who will be in my photos.
+I typically don’t photograph a ton of detail photos like flat lays, (jewelry and shoes laid out on a table or something flat) or the dress hanging in a tree but if it’s placed somewhere nicely by the bridesmaids than I’m happy to document it.
+Instead, I’m going to take lots of beautiful photos of the bride wearing the dress and jewelry.
+As you know, couples hire me to capture their moments which trumps jewelry sitting on a table.
+It’s the last time the bride will be single so I want to document her experience leading up the big moment of getting married.

 After everyone is dressed, I’ll either take some quick wedding party portraits or head to the ceremony area.
 This depends on the timeline that we created together.
 Sometimes weather plays a factor as well.
 I always have a plan B in mind if things don’t go accordingly.